SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 Once all settings are defined, click **Save** in the action bar to the right.
 During the save process, the following steps are automatically conducted:

 * A Dremio account is created, with the account having standard Dremio user privileges, not admin privileges.
-* A data lake source in Dremio is created using the provided data lake settings.
+* A data lake connection in Dremio is created using the provided data lake settings.
+For Dremio that connection is technically spoken a source.
+In our context we refer to it as **target table** as this data lake is used for storing the offloaded data.
 * A source in Dremio is created which connects to the Operational Store of Cumulocity IoT.
 * A space in Dremio is created which you can use to organize your custom Dremio entities, e.g. views.
+The name of the space is your tenant id concatenated with 'Space', e.g. t12345Space.

 ### Editing settings
 Editing the settings is not supported.
 You have to delete the existing settings and define new settings.

 ### Deleting settings
 Click **Delete** in the action bar to delete the settings.
 During deletion, all Dremio artifacts which were created when saving the settings are deleted.
 All offloading pipelines and their histories are deleted; active pipelines are deleted after completing the current offloading.
 The data lake and its contents are *not* deleted.
+To delete the data lake and its contents you have to use the tooling of your data lake provider.